mfkiwl/rk-open-docs/USB/Rockchip-Developer-Guide-linux4.4-USB.md

 Support Control/Bulk(including stream)/Interrupt/IsochronousTransfer

-Simultaneous IN and OUT transfer for USB3.0, up to 8Gbps bandwidth
+Simultaneous IN and OUT transfer for USB 3.0, up to 8Gbps bandwidth

 Descriptor Caching and Data Pre-fetching

-USB3.0 Device Features
+USB 3.0 Device Features

 Up to 7 IN endpoints, including control endpoint 0